 Open access funding and payment

-Humanities & Social Sciences Communications is an open access journal, meaning all articles are published under a Creative Commons license, allowing them to be free to access, download, share, and re-use.
+Scientific Reports is an open access journal, and all articles are free to access, download, share, and re-use.

 Open access maximises the dissemination and discovery of your research, increasing citation and usage, and improving collaboration and interdisciplinary interaction.
-By making your work available to more people, we help it create greater, faster impact, enabling you and the wider academic community to advance scholarship.
+By making your work available to more people, we help it create greater, faster impact, enabling you and the wider scientific community to advance science.

 Open access funding support

-We recognise that academic research funding can sometimes be a barrier to publishing, so we offer a free open access funding and support service through our parent company Springer Nature.
+We recognise that scientific research funding can sometimes be a barrier to publishing, so we offer a free open access funding and support service through our parent company Springer Nature.

 We can provide you with a list of organisations offering funding for APCs.
-We will also provide details of their policy guidance, and a checklist to help you meet the funder's requirements and open access policies, to enable you to secure funding.
+We'll also provide details of their policy guidance, and a checklist to help you meet the funder's requirements and open access policies, to enable you to secure funding.